 The first reason is to be able to report a larger number of reps on the books.
-Newer companies and those who have never deactivated their representatives want to be able to say they have a high number of reps, because they want their companies to look as large as possible.
-Deactivation shrinks the counts of people.
+Newer companies and those who have never deactivated their representatives want to be able to say they have a high number of reps because they want their companies to look as large as possible.
+Deactivation shrinks the count of people.

 The third reason may be to save money.
 When deactivations occur, upline representatives may earn more money if your multilevel compensation plan doesn’t include rollup.
 Rollup is a feature whereby inactive and possibly ineligible representatives are skipped over when paying compensation upline.